Tower: Data Structures in Quantum Superposition: Introduction

 \paragraph{Reversible Operation}

 The operations of the data structure must each be \emph{reversible}, meaning it can be executed forwards or backwards to produce or undo its effect on the program state.

-For a program to execute on a quantum computer, the program must first be compiled into a sequence of primitive \emph{quantum gates}.
+In order to execute on a quantum computer, a program must first be translated into a sequence of primitive \emph{quantum gates}.
 Each gate corresponds to either a measurement or a unitary operator over the program state.
-According to quantum mechanics, measurement does not preserve the superposition of program data, and instead collapses the data into a classical state, which causes algorithms such as~\citet{ambainis2003} to return incorrect results.
+Conventional operations over a data structure in superposition cannot safely invoke measurement, because measurement does not preserve the superposition of program data.
+Instead, it irreversibly collapses the data into a classical state, which would cause algorithms such as~\citet{ambainis2003,bernstein2013,aaronson2019} to return incorrect results.

 Thus, when a program executes an operation on data in superposition, the operation must correspond to a unitary operator, which has an inverse by definition.
 As a consequence, the operations of a data structure in superposition must be reversible.